agoldberglab/ObjectDetection_AdmixtureSelection/README.md

 Example code and notes for training and inference can be found in [objectdetection_ancestryimages_example.ipynb](./objectdetection_ancestryimages_example.ipynb)

-* [inference.py](./inference.py) - skip training & get precision & recall values across varying threshholds for a set of images, using a pre-trained model
+* [inference.py](./inference.py) - skip training & get precision & recall values across varying threshholds for a set of images, using a pre-trained model.
+Not tested outside our specific analyses and directory structure, some hard-coded values may need to be edited.
+Expects users to provide full paths for a base_directory which contained the images to infer from, an out_directory/filename to output the final table of P-R values for each threshhold, and the pretrained model.  e.g. ```inference.py /home/simulations/analysis1_images /home/simulations/PR-results/object_localization_analysis1_precision-recall.txt /home/models/trained_model.pth```

 #### Notes for running in SLURM environment